The holiday season is here and, once again, I have created a curated guide of gift ideas for photographers.

 I also use Jimmy McIntyre’s Raya Pro the Digital Blending Panel for Photoshop and highly recommend it.
 Review: Raya Pro – the Digital Blending Panel for Photoshop

 Here is a list of the three programs I currently use, all of which would make great gifts.
-What’s even better is that none of them offer the most hated phrase of 2017: “the subscription.”
+What’s even better is that none of them offer the most hated phrase: “the subscription.”

-Finally, the Windows users can benefit from using Skylum (former Macphun) photo editing tools including Luminar 4 and the upcoming Luminar AI.
+Finally, Windows users can benefit from using Skylum photo editing tools including Luminar 4 and the upcoming Luminar AI.

-Luminar 2018 offers everything a modern photographer needs for photo editing, including new filters powered by artificial intelligence, major speed improvements, a dedicated RAW develop module and a forthcoming in 2018; digital asset management platform.
+Luminar offers everything a modern photographer needs for photo editing, including new filters powered by artificial intelligence, major speed improvements, a dedicated RAW develop module, and a digital asset management platform.

 Aurora HDR is not just a tool for merging bracketed images, it also provides numerous tools and countless options to create perfect HDR photos for every taste – from one-click presets and advanced tone-mapping, to layers, noise reduction, and luminosity masking controls.

-With the release of Windows version of Aurora it quickly became my go to tools for all my HDR Photography needs.
-You can read my review here: Aurora HDR 2018 Review – First Impressions
+With the release of the Windows version of Aurora, it quickly became my go-to tool for all my HDR Photography needs.
+You can read my review here: Aurora HDR Review – First Impressions

 Finally, with the release of Photo RAW 2020 and now a brand new 2021version from ON1, we have a real competitor to Adobe Lightroom.
 Photo RAW is positioned not only as a solid alternative to Lightroom but to Photoshop as well.